A Study in Scarlet: Part I: The Reminiscences of Watson

 In 1881, Doctor John Watson returns to London after serving in the Second Anglo-Afghan War and starts looking for a place to live.
-An old friend of his named Stamford tells him that Sherlock Holmes is looking for someone to split the rent at a flat at 221B Baker Street but cautions Watson about Holmes's eccentricities.
+An old friend of his named Stamford tells him that Sherlock Holmes is looking for someone to split the rent at a flat at 221B Baker Street but cautions Watson about Holmes' eccentricities.
 Holmes and Watson meet and, after assessing each other and the rooms, they move in.
 Holmes is a "consulting detective", and his frequent guests are clients.
-After a demonstration of Holmes's deductive skills, Watson's disbelief turns into astonishment.
+After a demonstration of Holmes' deductive skills, Watson's disbelief turns into astonishment.
+A telegram requests a consultation in a murder case.
+Watson accompanies Holmes to the crime scene, an abandoned house on Brixton Road.
+Inspectors Gregson and Lestrade are already on the scene.
+The victim is Enoch Drebber of Cleveland, Ohio, and documents found on his person reveal that he has a secretary, Joseph Stangerson.
+The room is splashed in blood, and the word "RACHE" (German for "revenge") is written in it on one wall; however, Drebber's body shows no wounds.
+Dismissing the message as a ploy to mislead the police, Holmes deduces that Drebber was poisoned and supplies a description of the murderer.
+Upon moving Drebber's body, they discover a woman's gold wedding ring.